 Origin and history

-Zinc is a trace element essential for the proper functioning of the body.
-Discovered in the 18th century, it was only recognized as an essential nutrient for humans in the 20th century.
-Although present in very small quantities in the body, it plays a role in more than 200 enzymatic reactions .
-Zinc is particularly concentrated in muscles, skin, bones, the liver, and the immune system.
+Zinc is a trace element that is essential for the proper functioning of the body.
+Discovered in the 18th century, it was not recognized as an essential nutrient for humans until the 20th century.
+Although it is present in very small amounts in the body, it is involved in more than 200 enzymatic reactions.
+Zinc is particularly concentrated in the muscles, skin, bones, liver, and immune system.
 It is essential for growth, cell repair, and protection against oxidative stress.